 How do I know if my website uses Google Fonts?

 The simplest solution for laymen is a test via the Google Fonts Checker from Sicher3.
 There you can simply enter the URL of your website and have the page checked.
 However, you should keep in mind that checking the home page does not mean that all sub-pages are free of Google Fonts.
-If you want to be sure, you would have to check every single subpage of your website, usually the home page and important subpages are already a good indication whether there are Google Fonts on Google servers or not.
+If you want to be sure, you basically have to check every single subpage of your website, usually the home page and important subpages are already a good indication whether there are Google Fonts on Google servers or not.

 Check Google Fonts via Developer Tools